 So why do eye doctors advise against rubbing your eyes?
 That’s because rubbing your eyes poses a threat, especially now, as COVID-19 can be spread through the eyes' mucous membranes.
 Moreover, rubbing can potentially damage your eyes’ structure and vision.

-Why is Rubbing Your Eyes Harmful?
+Why Is Rubbing Your Eyes Damaging?

 - Continuous eye rubbing in susceptible individuals can cause the cornea to thin and weaken, leading it to bulge forward and become more cone-like.
 This is known as keratoconus — a serious condition that can lead to distorted vision and ultimately the need for a corneal transplant or specialized contact lenses, such as scleral lenses.

 - If you have a foreign object in your eye, your natural instinct is likely to rub it in an attempt to remove the object.
 However, this can potentially cause more damage as the object can scratch the cornea.
 Instead, try flushing it out with saline solution or artificial tears.